shawmoonazad/shawmoonazad.github.io/README.md

 [Google Scholar](https://scholar.google.com/citations?user=qiLaY-AAAAAJ&hl=en) | [LinkedIn](https://www.linkedin.com/in/shawmoonazad/) | [CV](https://drive.google.com/file/d/1ukYbyeH7MrgNLBr44lKCyIObB7KMmCBf/view?usp=drive_link)

 ## About me
-I am a magna cum laude graduate in Computer Science and Engineering from North South University, with a focus on applied machine learning and quantum computing.
-My research includes predictive modeling, mental health diagnostics using NLP, and quantum cryptography, with several publications in top-tier journals.
-My academic journey has been complemented by two years of experience as a Teaching Assistant at the ECE department, and I am currently a [Research Assistant](https://sites.google.com/view/nsuopticslab/members?authuser=0) at NSU under the supervision of [DR. MAHDY RAHMAN CHOWDHURY](http://ece.northsouth.edu/people/mahdy-rahman-chowdhury/) and [DR. SIFAT MOMEN](http://ece.northsouth.edu/people/dr-sifat-momen/).
+I am a *magna cum laude graduate* in Computer Science and Engineering from North South University(NSU), with a focus on applied machine learning and quantum computing.
+My research includes Applied machine learning in predictive modeling, mental health diagnostics using NLP, and hybrid quantum-classical cryptographic systems.

+My academic journey has been complemented by two years of experience as a Teaching Assistant at the ECE department at NSU.

+I am currently a [Research Assistant](https://sites.google.com/view/nsuopticslab/members?authuser=0) at NSU under the supervision of [DR. MAHDY RAHMAN CHOWDHURY](http://ece.northsouth.edu/people/mahdy-rahman-chowdhury/) and [DR. SIFAT MOMEN](http://ece.northsouth.edu/people/dr-sifat-momen/).
+I have published several in top-tier Q1-indexed journals.

-Beyond NSU, I am also a Research Assistant and Coordinator at the [Mahdy Research Academy](https://sites.google.com/view/onlinecoursebymdy/online-research-course-part-a?authuser=0), where I’ve contributed to strengthening Bangladesh’s research infrastructure.
+Beyond NSU, I am also a Research Instructor and Coordinator at the [Mahdy Research Academy](https://sites.google.com/view/onlinecoursebymdy/online-research-course-part-a?authuser=0), where I’ve contributed to strengthening Bangladesh’s research infrastructure.
 I have taught over 800 students, focusing on research methodologies and topics related to machine learning and quantum computing, helping to cultivate the next generation of researchers in our country.

 ## Research Interest
 #### Applied Machine Learning, Natural Language Processing, Explainable AI, Quantum Cryptography, Quantum Machine Learning